 Absolutely.
 Ground turkey works just as well, though chicken keeps the flavor a bit lighter.
 Just make sure to use dark meat turkey if possible so the meatballs stay tender and juicy.

-Other Delicious Main Course Meals
+Other Delicious Chicken Meals

 Chicken Marsala Meatballs (GF, One Pan)